wobbier/wobbier/src/index.md

     "slug": "dmk",
     "title": "🕹️ Disney Magic Kingdoms",
     "background": "img/dmk.jpg",
-    "description": "I worked on various aspects of Disney Magic Kingdoms for mobile.", "date": "March 18, 2016",
+    "description": "Relive the thrill of Disney Parks and create the most fantastical Park of your dreams in Disney Magic Kingdoms!", "date": "March 18, 2016",
     "url": "/game/dmk"
 },{